-Form Six Education has started operating in Malaysia government-backed secondary schools more than 50 years ago.
+In Malaysia, Form Six Education has started operating in government secondary schools since fifty years ago.
 Pupils who have graduated from upper secondary education and have completed the Malaysian Certificate of Education (MCE) or Sijil Pelajaran Malaysia (SPM) examination, are eligible to be offered for post-secondary education i.e. Form Six, if they meet the general terms and specialty for the course, for three terms.
 There are two streams offered for the Form Six education namely Social Science (Humanities and Religious) and Science stream.
 Form Six is the educational route for SPM students to develop their talents and creativity to become a high-impact, universal and universal young generation.
 They eventually bring success to the country as well as qualifying for international standards.

 In the secondary school context, the Senior Assistant (Penolong Kanan) is a middle leader who plays an important role in completing the task entrusted in leadership co-operation (Jayne, 1996).
 As middle leaders, they need to be able to mobilize their followers, the teachers under their leadership to work together to address the changes they face (Ling et al., 2015).
 Hence, they need to be concerned and have a good and approachable relationship with their teachers by involving employees in the decision-making process towards achieving goals together.
 Indirectly, this will raise the level of teachers' job satisfaction and performance.
-This is described by Jaafar (2007) in which teachers will get satisfaction when needs are met and their leaders will get satisfaction when his teacher managed to achieve high productivity.
+Thus, it will increase teachers’ satisfaction when their needs are met and at the same time the leaders will get satisfaction when his teacher managed to achieve high productivity (Jaafar, 2007).

 Rebranding Form Six is one of the initiatives in the Malaysian Education Development Plan (PPPM) 2013-2015 to ensure that the status of Form Six is equivalent to Pre-University education.
 Rebranding is done due to the continuing decline in the percentage of students into Form Six studies (Tang & Tham, 2014) and the need to strengthen Form Six educational and change the public perception towards Form Six education (Ministry of Education, 2016).
 The rebranding has emphasized the increasingly important role of Senior Assistant in assisting the administration of school leaders.
 However, the reality is that the Form Six Senior Assistant is too productive to neglect the real needs of teachers.
 The absence of flexibility in the implementation of work, overly bound by the established bureaucracy, disciplinary action or low performance scores has caused teachers to feel depressed in discharging their responsibilities.
 The question is can Form Six Senior Assistants play a role to increase the satisfaction of Form Six teachers?
 Thus, researchers feel that there is a need to investigate the influence of transformational leadership in middle leaders on job satisfaction among Form Six teachers.
 Specifically, the objective of this study is to determine whether the dimensions of transformational leadership among Form Six Senior Assistant are significant predictors of the satisfaction of Form Six teachers.

-LITERATURE REVIEW

 RESEARCH METHODOLOGY